vmware-archive/pivot_pws_tutorial_rails/README.md

 Once the push is complete, visit your *.cfapps.io URL and confirm that the same appears there as it did locally.
 It should say 'Pants: 0'.

+## Connecting to the remote database with psql

 Let's add a pair of pants to confirm that we're talking to the correct database.

 Retrieve the database URL first.